Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 The tow-behind devices look simple, easy to operate and cheap, but they take up a valuable towing hitch.

-The larger trailer and standalone machine provide the same potential capability/capacity as the tow behind, but when offloaded, the trailer can be used for other tasks whilst the machine is being operated, and you cannot but be impressed by the Magnatrac.
+The larger trailer and standalone machine provide the same potential capability/capacity as the tow behind.
+When offloaded, the trailer can be used for other tasks whilst the machine is being operated, and you can not but be impressed by the Magnatrac.

 Land Rover/Pickup Truck Weight Class